shekinahmanyi/shekinahmanyi/README.md

 I am called Shekinah Manyi✨
 I am a passionate Front-End Developer and Tech enthusiast from Cameroon
-- 🔭 I’m currently working on some uncompleted projects.
+- 🔭 I’m currently working on my final year project.
 - 🌱 I’m currently learning Reactjs and nodejs to be better at what I do.
 - 👯 I’m looking to collaborate on Open Source Projects.
 - 💬 Ask me about HTML,CSS,JS,PHP,REACTJS